 Yes, the title fits those leaving American Idol, but such use of the song sort of misses the heartfelt meaning of the rest of the song.
 As explained below, there is more to the song than a farewell.
 You might hear that depth in this performance by the young and talented McCreery when he made a return visit to American Idol, but only if you ignore the hijinks on the video screen behind him.

-“Please Remember Me” is a classic heartache song about leaving someone behind but wishing them well by reassuring them that they will find someone better.
+“Please Remember Me” is a classic heartache song.
+The singer is leaving someone behind but wishing them well by reassuring them that they will find someone better.
 But the song is also a plea, asking the former love to remember the singer.
 “Please Remember Me,” like Dolly Parton’s “I Will Always Love You” (made even more famous by Whitney Houston), imagines the person left behind going on with life.

 For me, though, the best version of “Please Remember Me” is by one of the songwriters, Rodney Crowell, who wrote the song with Will Jennings.
-Crowell has written some of the best country songs since the 1970s, and he is held in high esteem by country traditionalists, even as he has never had the mainstream popularity of singers like Tim McGraw.
-According to Wikipedia,
+Crowell has written some of the best country songs since the 1970s.
+And he is held in high esteem by country traditionalists, even as he has never had the mainstream popularity of singers like Tim McGraw.

 When “Please Remember Me” is sung by a young singer, there is a touch of hopefulness and optimism about two lovers remembering each other.
 One might find that even Tim McGraw, who was in his early 30’s when he recorded the song, gives the song a different meaning than Crowell’s version.
 Still, McGraw seems to recognize Crowell’s context for the song by the rare action of removing his hat to make himself look older in the video.